 Backyard flooding can be addressed with the installation of stormwater pits, pipes and drains, but who should pay for the cost when it is coming from your neighbour?

-Flooding Due to Neighbour’s Water Runoff
+Flooding Due to Neighbour’s Surface Water Runoff

 If you’re downhill from a neighbour or any construction, you may experience water runoff entering your property.
 This may be historic or be the result of recent alterations at your neighbour’s property.
 It’s important to manage stormwater on your land to avoid damaging your neighbour’s property as well as your own.
 You are responsible for maintaining stormwater pipes, gutters, downpipes, gully pits and any other components of a drainage system related to your house or any other structure on the premises.

 Generally, the law requires all owners to address their own water needs and restricts any development from increasing the natural flow to their neighbour.
 To avoid damaging your own or a neighbour’s property, you must make sure that your property’s stormwater system is connected to a legal point of discharge.
 This can be either to the public drainage system (including kerb and gutter) or an inter-allotment drainage system (within dedicated easements).

 If stormwater is running onto your property from a neighbour’s property this is considered by most Councils as a private matter.
 As with most neighbourhood issues, the best result is achieved by discussion and negotiation with your neighbour.
 Drains and diversion paths in both your property and your neighbours are likely to be the best outcome.